krisrs1128/stat992_s23/docs/reading/adding.md

 ---

-You are welcome (encouraged!) to suggest additional readings for this course.
+You are encouraged to suggest additional readings for this course.

 ## Journals